Marley0523/gmod.github.io/wiki/News/CVS_to_SVN_Conversion%3A_Sept_15.md

 GMOD's CVS source code repository will be [converted to Subversion (SVN)](../CVS_to_Subversion_Conversion "CVS to Subversion Conversion") on September 15, 2009.
-[Rob
-Buels](../User:RobertBuels "User:RobertBuels") of Cornell /
-[SGN](../Category%3ASGN "Category%3ASGN") has generously offered to to do this.
+[Rob Buels](../User%3ARobertBuels "User%3ARobertBuels") of Cornell / [SGN](../Category%3ASGN "Category%3ASGN") has generously offered to to do this.
 Notes on the conversion are described on the [CVS to Subversion Conversion](../CVS_to_Subversion_Conversion "CVS to Subversion Conversion")